 This is the nexus of the Swedish Rail system with Uppsala's local transport hub.
 The station features the usual amenities of such a place: a newsstand, snack bars, and a bookstore as well as an information desk.
 The various bus lines and tour bus companies in the area stop here as well.

-Sporting a unique facade, Uppsala Konsert & Kongress is spread over an area of 14,600 sq meters.
+Sporting a unique facade, Uppsala Konsert & Kongress is spread over an area of 14,600 square meters.
 Consisting of eight floors, this building was constructed by Danish architect Henning Larsen Tegnestue in 2007 and serves as an important landmark of the city.
-Spacious and modern, Uppsala Konsert & Kongress offers the city a one-of-a-kind concert hall and a conference center, where one can hold informal and formal meetings respectively.
-Holding numerous live events in the concert hall, this place attracts several artists and bands every year to showcase their performances.
-The conference center, on the other hand which includes Sal B and Sal C, provides state-of-the-art facilities for the entrepreneurs, businessmen and corporate companies.
-Catering facilities are available on site.
-Check website for more details.
+Spacious and modern, Uppsala Konsert & Kongress offers the city a one-of-a-kind concert hall and a conference center, where one can hold informal or formal events.
+Holding numerous live events in the concert hall, Uppsala Konsert & Kongress attracts several artists and bands every year to showcase their performances.
+The conference center includes Sal B and Sal C, and provides state-of-the-art facilities for entrepreneurs, businessmen and corporate companies.

 The Vaksala Torg (Vaksala Square) located at the center of the city, is famous for the Uppsala Concert & Congress center.
 Apart from the Congress center, the Vaksala Torg is surrounded by many old buildings like the Quarter Nordj on the north-west corner and Gerd Block.
 Markets and trade fairs are held here regularly.
 The square is vibrant and a center point of hustle and bustle in the city.